intake/intake-esm/docs/source/how-to/understand-keys-and-how-to-change-them.md

 ## Using keys_info()

 These groupby attributes are columns in our catalog!
-This means that the datasets which will be merged using the hierarchy:
+This means that the datasets which will be aggregated using the hierarchy:

 ```
 activity_id --> institution_id --> source_id --> experiment_id --> table_id --> grid_label